egberts/egberts.github.io-src/content/articles/dnssec-howto.md

 Title: DNSSEC HOWTO
 Date: 2018-08-08T16:25
+Modified: 2020-03-04T17:43
 Tags: dnssec, bind9, dns
 Category: research
 summary: How to use DNSSEC

 DNSSEC Two Steps
 ================

 Signing your domain with DNSSEC involves two components:

-1. The registrar of your domain name needs to be able to accept what are called “Delegation Signor (DS)” records and be able to send those up to the Top-Level-Domain (TLD) for your domain (ex. .com, .org, .net).
+1. The registrar of your domain name needs to be able to accept what are called “Delegation Signor (DS)” records and be able to send those up to the Top-Level-Domain (TLD) for your domain (ex. `.com`, `.org`, `.net`).
 2. The DNS hosting provider who operates the DNS name servers for your domain must support DNSSEC and be able to sign (and re-sign) your DNS zone files.

 DNSSEC Resource Records